 Carbon savings for Cosmic Bliss were calculated by comparing the lifecycle analysis (LCA) of Cosmic Bliss products compared to conventional dairy alternatives.
 Based on ISO 14040 conformant LCA reports completed by an independent consulting firm, Good Company, Cosmic Bliss has 24-28% lower emissions (depending upon flavor and formulation) compared to conventional dairy equivalents.
 The scope of the analysis starts at the farm level, and also includes production, transportation, and packaging.
 The lower emissions are driven mostly by lower farm-level emissions.
-Based on Cosmic Bliss sales volumes for 2022, total avoided emissions are 520 metric tons of avoided CO2e emissions in 2022.
+Total avoided emissions were then calculated based on Cosmic Bliss sales volumes for the period.